linguini1/linguini1/README.md

 # Hey, what's up? ✌😶

-I'm Matteo, a computer systems engineering student at Carleton with a passion for automation, design, and computing technology.
-I am passionate about the intersection of hardware and software, as well as the immense possibility for designing complex and highly capable systems using layers of abstraction.
+I'm Matteo, and I'm a computer systems engineering student at Carleton University in Canada.
+I'm passionate about software design and development, as well as its intersection with hardware design.

+I am a part of Carleton's rocketry design team, [CUInSpace][cuinspace], where I am leading a team of engineering students in the development of a ground station (check out our [hardware][gs-board], [ground station][gs-software], [dashboard][gs-ui] and our [embedded telemetry system][av-software]).

+Yes, I'm a Neovim user.
+No, I don't hate Emacs or VSCode.
+If you want to take a look at my config, you can find it [here][nvim].

 ## Programming Languages and Tools